 Seeing a College of Science Academic Advisor

-College of Science students are assigned to an academic advisor in their department who will be their teacher and guide as they:
+College of Science students are assigned to an academic advisor in their department who will be their guide and support them as they:

 • identify academic, personal and career aspirations that set the foundation for a successful undergraduate experience and future graduate and/or professional life.

 • develop a four-year plan of study that meets their curricular, co-curricular and extracurricular goals.

 • identify campus and community resources that support personal well-being, academic success and the development of professional skills.

 • develop realistic semester-by-semester course plans that result in high academic performance and on-time degree progression.

 • understand university and college policies and how they mold and impact their university experience.

 Students are encouraged to stay in frequent contact with their advisors throughout their time in the College of Science.
 Contact information may be found at CoS Advising Offices.